 Issues specific to the performing arts - eg creative blocks, anxieties around stagefright, employment etc.

-My standard fees are £45 per session. £50 for couples.
+My standard fees are around £50 per session, £60 for couples.
 I can offer some concessions at negotiable rates.

 To get started contact me by phone or email and we’ll arrange a mutually convenient initial assessment appointment.
 This half hour session is not therapy as such but an opportunity for us to meet and find out a little more about each other.
 I will ask you to outline the sort of issues you might want to bring and you will be able to ask any questions you might have.
 At the end you are free to go away and think about what you want to do.
-There is a £10 and no obligation is involved.
+No obligation is involved and the charge is only £10.

 What sort of issues do you work with?